Age: 6 years

 FBRN dogs are in foster care in people's private homes.
 For the foster families' safety, we do not disclose specific locations, and we don't set up meet and greets prior to applications.
 For detailed information about the dogs in our care, please read the extensive bios on each dog.

 Jake has brachycephalic airway syndrome.
 He had nares, palate resection, and everted saccules surgery on 02.01.2021.
 He must wear a harness when going for walks, never a collar or choke chain.
-Jake has several allergies and must remain on his current diet and have regular medicated baths.
+Jake has several allergies and must remain on his current diet.
 He has a history of skin and ear infections that must be monitored for recurrence.

 Jake has a history of trust issues in new environments resulting in “snapping” behavior.
 He will require a strong pack leader and continued training to address his triggers.
 Jake must never be around children.
 He would benefit from obedience training.
-Jake has a high prey drive and must never be around cats, birds, or other small animals.
+Jake was surrendered due to aggression with cats.
+Slow introductions will be necessary with any small animals.

 This donation is to foster frenchie Jake in memory of my human son Jake who died of cancer two years ago and loved his frenchie.
 Lorie Jager

 In memory of our beloved Annabelle.
 Wishing you Jake years of health and happiness with a forever family.
 The Mell Family

 Jake, I feel you. . .
 I don't like cats either.
 Get better soon and hope you can use this to get more yellow balls or any color you want!
 Fred & Sarah